Parameterized Orientable Deletion: Definitions and Preliminaries

 \section{Definitions and Preliminaries}

 \subparagraph*{Complexity background.} We assume that the reader is familiar with the basic definitions of parameterized complexity, such as the classes FPT and W[1] \cite{CyganFKLMPPS15}.
-We will also make use of the \emph{Exponential Time Hypothesis} (ETH), a conjecture by Impagliazzo et al. asserting that there is no $2^{o(n)}$-time algorithm for \textsc{3-SAT} on instances with $n$ variables \cite{Impagliazzo2001}.
-We also use a corollary (a slightly weaker statement) of the Strong Exponential Time Hypothesis (SETH), stating that \textsc{SAT} cannot be solved in time $O^*((2-\epsilon)^n)$ for any $\epsilon>0$~\cite{Impagliazzo2001}.
+We will also make use of (slightly weaker statements of) the \emph{Exponential Time Hypothesis} (ETH) and its \emph{strong} variant (SETH), two conjectures by Impagliazzo et al.\ asserting that there is no $2^{o(n)}$-time algorithm for \textsc{3-SAT} on instances with $n$ variables \cite{Impagliazzo2001} (ETH) and that \textsc{SAT} cannot be solved in time $O^*((2-\epsilon)^n)$ for any $\epsilon>0$~\cite{Impagliazzo2001} (SETH).

 \subparagraph*{Graph widths.} We also make use of standard graph width measures, such as pathwidth, treewidth, and clique-width, denoted as $\pw, \tw, \cw$ respectively.
-For the definitions we refer the reader to standard textbooks \cite{CyganFKLMPPS15,CE12}.
-We recall the following standard relations: